 You can take this alongside Eclipse’s broadband packages or you can choose to go for a bundle if you’d rather get your line rental and broadband from the same provider.

-Plusnet’s standard cost of line rental for its broadband packages is £13.99/month.
+Plusnet’s standard cost of line rental for its broadband packages is £14.50/month.

-For those who want to save a bit of money, there’s the option to shell out £125.88 which will cover you for 12 months’ line rental.
-Comparatively, this works out as the equivalent of paying £10.49/month, or a saving £3.50/month.
+For those who want to save a bit of money, there’s the option to shell out £131.88 which will cover you for 12 months’ line rental.
+Comparatively, this works out as the equivalent of paying £10.99/month.

-Virgin Media’s standard line rental rate for 2013 will be £14.99/month.
-However those that want to can opt to pay £120 up front which breaks down nicely as £10/month.
+Virgin Media’s standard line rental rate is £14.99/month.
+However those that want to can opt to pay £120 up front which breaks down nicely as £10.00/month.

-XLN Telecom’s line rental rate for all of its broadband services is £11.99/month.
+XLN Telecom’s line rental rate for its business packages is £9.95/month.